“Sometimes, I don’t seek a piece of life-changing advice. All that I ask for is peace of soul and mind. An inner-world that’s void of noise.”

 So over the years, I’ve been doing certain thoughtful, easy things which helped me stop the disorder and find peace in life.
 Not they’re the perfect solution or something, but they work.

-Here are 17 simple ways you can use to find peace of mind in life
+Here’s a list of some simple ways you can use to get peace of mind

 1. Don’t consume content like news, music, books, movies, or TV